• What makes Miami’s beaches unique?

 © Courtesy of dasar - Fotolia.com

-You have seen it in many movies – Lummus Park beach is the beach in Miami Beach Art Deco District that lines Ocean Drive and all its intense buzz.
+You have seen it in many movies – Lummus Park Beach is the beach in Miami Beach Art Deco District that lines Ocean Drive and all its intense buzz.
 It is the most crowded of all the Miami Beach beaches and boasts fine white sand, emerald waters, and a lovely stand of stately palm trees between the road and sand.

 The beach is much more popular for people-watching than swimming, unless you are a kid – there is a small playground just before the entrance to the beach for kids ages two through five.
 There are also nice paved paths for biking and walking, and all the restaurants and bars are just across the street.
-Miami outlet malls are popular with shoppers.

 Ocean Dr, Miami Beach, Florida 33139